elijah-team/ema-notes/nits/nits.md

 6. alt tab in gnome is torture

 7. why ARE we still installing apps (or at least oses??), john?

+  - portable services.

+  - immutable distros.

+  - qubes really needs more docs.

+  - i would have nixos years ago iuf they would have explained nix-env correctly.

 8. woodpecker, charm confusing me